cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 I've configured my Windows installation to use Git Bash as the default integrated terminal - if you'd like to do the same, you can follow the instructions here: https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal.

-(... this is why I recommended installing Git before VSCode, so that Git Bash would be available as an option).
-The other most popular options are either PowerShell or CMD - just choose the option with which you are most familiar.
+The other most popular options are either PowerShell or CMD, the time-honoured Windows command line - just choose the option with which you are most familiar.
 I hardly ever use PowerShell, so am not the right person to answer any of your PowerShell questions!

 :::